 BIOGRAPHY

 Suzanne Scafe is a Visiting Professor of Caribbean and Postcolonial Literatures at London South Bank University.
 Her recent work includes essays on violence in the spatial imaginary of Kingston fictions (ZAA, 2016, and forthcoming, 2020), and several essays and book chapters on black British women’s autobiographical writing, black British fiction and drama, and Caribbean women’s writing.
-Her most recent publications include “ Gendered, post-diasporic mobilities and the politics of blackness in Zadie Smith’s Swing Time” (2019) https://sta.uwi.edu/crgs/june2019/documents/CRGS_13_Pgs93-120_SScafe_GenderedPost-diasporic.pdf and “Performing Ellen: Mojisola Adebayo’s Moj of the Antarctic: an African Odyssey, 2008 and Running a Thousand Miles for Freedom; or the Escape of William and Ellen Craft from Slavery, 1860” (Journal of Commonwealth Literature: online first Sept 2019).
+Her most recent publications include “ Gendered, post-diasporic mobilities and the politics of blackness in Zadie Smith’s Swing Time” (2019) https://sta.uwi.edu/crgs/june2019/documents/CRGS_13_Pgs93-120_SScafe_GenderedPost-diasporic.pdf and “Performing Ellen: Mojisola Adebayo’s Moj of the Antarctic: An African Odyssey, 2008 and Running a Thousand Miles for Freedom; or, the Escape of William and Ellen Craft from Slavery, 1860” (Journal of Commonwealth Literature: online first Sept 2019).

 She is the co-editor with Leith Dunn of a Special Issue for the journals African and Black Diaspora (forthcoming 2020) and the Caribbean Review of Gender Studies (2019); co-editor of a collection of essays, I Am Black/White/Yellow: The Black Body in Europe (2007), and of two Special issues of Feminist Review, Creolization and Affect (2013) and Black British Feminisms (2014).
 Suzanne Scafe was the Principal Investigator (2016-2018) of the Arts and Humanities Research Council (UK) Network grant entitled African-Caribbean Women’s Mobility and Self-Fashioning in Post-Diaspora Contexts.